 M1 Finance strikes a balance between the completely hands-off approach of a robo-advisor and the technical complexity of a full-service investment firm.
 It allows investors to build an investment portfolio based on stocks, funds and professionally managed portfolios that they select.
-If you’d like the simplicity of a robo-advisory but want to have a little more control over your money than they offer, it might be worth checking this platform out.
+If you’d like the simplicity of a robo-advisor but want to have a little more control over your money than they offer, it might be worth checking this platform out.
 If you want hands-on guidance from a professional though, consider enlisting the services of a financial advisor.

 Services & Features: What Does M1 Finance Offer?